 * I confirm I am currently NOT a member of the EUSDR or EUSALP Youth Council.

-* I confirm I am currently NOT a member of a political party and/or interest group.
+Are you a member of a political party or member of the youth branch/wing of a political party?

+YES

+NO

+If yes, I confirm that, by assuming membership in the EUSAIR Youth Council, I will represent the youth of the Adriatic-Ionian Region, and not the political party to which I belong.

 Hereby I certify that all information provided in this application is true and accurate to the best of my knowledge and belief.
 I understand that if any discrepancies are discovered later regarding the eligibility criteria, I may be excluded from the EYC.

-GDPR As an applicant of the Call for Application for the EUSAIR Youth Council and provider of personal data I hereby explicitly consent and by free will concede data listed in the form provided by the EUSAIR Facility Point for the purpose of data processing, creating accreditations, registering the participants, and providing notifications on the conference, all in accordance with the General Data Protection Regulation (GDPR) - Regulation (EU) 2016/679.
+GDPR By submitting this application for membership in the EUSAIR Youth Council, I consent to the collection and processing of my personal data by the EUSAIR Facility Point for the purpose of evaluating your application and managing the selection process.
+I also allow possible sharing of provided data with members of the EUSAIR Youth Consultation Task Force and the EUSAIR Governing Board solely for the purpose of selecting candidates.
+All data will be handled in accordance with the General Data Protection Regulation (EU) 2016/679 and applicable national data protection laws, ensuring personal information is stored securely and used only for the stated purposes.

 * Please note: questions marked with * are linked to the eligibility check.
-In case these questions are not completed the candidate will not be further evaluated.
+In case these questions are not completed the candidate will not be further assessed.

 Please proceed with filling in the open questions of the Motivational letter.
 Note that answering all questions of the motivational letter is compulsory.

 Motivational Letter

+The Motivational Letter serves to the EUSAIR Facility Point to assess the candidates based on quality assessment criteria.

-When creating an assessment of the candidates for the EUSAIR Youth Council, we should focus on motivational questions that align with the council's objectives we've outlined.
-The questions should be designed to gauge the candidates' passion, understanding of the region's challenges, and their vision for the future.
+When carrying out assessment of the candidates for the EUSAIR Youth Council, the assessor will focus on motivational questions that align with the Council's objectives outlined in the latest approved EUSAIR Youth Council Concept Paper.
+The questions are designed to gauge the candidates' motivation to engage in EUSAIR, their skills and experiences, understanding of the region's challenges and their vision for the future.
+The assessor follows the qualitative criteria, for each candidate: person’s relevance, insightfulness, networking, motivation for engagement in EUSAIR as well as clarity and coherence.

 Motivation Letter form (online on the website)

 What are your long-term personal and professional goals, and how does being a part of the EUSAIR Youth Council align with these aspirations?